Taipei 101/World Trade Center metro station: Station overview

 The station is situated under Xinyi Road, near Shifu Road.
-The two-level, underground station structure with one island platform and five exits.
+It is a two-level, underground station structure with one island platform and five exits.
 The northeast exit directly connects to the basement of Taipei 101.

 Originally, the station was to be named just "World Trade Center".
 However, since both Taipei 101 and the Taipei World Trade Center represent national landmarks, on 22 July 2011, the Department of Rapid Transit Systems announced that the station would be renamed to Taipei 101/World Trade Center.

 Construction

 The station is 185 m long and 25 m wide.
 Excavation depth is at 22 m.
 The station has a 154 m-long crossover section.
 It has five entrances, three elevators for the disabled and two vent shafts.

-Public Art
+Public art

 The theme for this station is "Modern melody - creation of a spatial atmosphere for dialoguing with the world".
 The district represents an international exchange between Taiwan and the world.
 Public art will represent the rapid broadcast of information and the crowd's busy interaction.